 Work in Perth, WA

 One World 365 is one of the best recruitment website for backpackers and travellers seeking casual, part time and full time work in Australia.
-If you are looking to work while backpacking in Australia our directory has 100's of new jobs every month from recommended local and international recruiters in a range of different industries.
-Search working holiday visa, temporary, professional, fruit picking, harvest, farm work and au pair jobs which are some of the most popular positions offered on our website.
+If you are looking to work in Perth our directory has lots of new jobs added every month from local and international recruiters in a range of different industries.
+You can find working holiday visa, temporary and professional jobs.
+Popular positions include working in hotels, hostels, hospitality, restaurants, bars, fruit picking, harvest, farm work and au pair jobs in Perth.

 1. The Weather